X Article: Immediate

 Armstrong wrote to Kennan in May 1947: "It's a pleasure for an editor to deal with something that needs practically no revision. ...
 I only wish for your sake as well as for ours that it could carry your name."
 The long delay between its writing and publication – some five months – meant the piece did not discuss either of the recent communist uprisings in Greece and Turkey, nor did it mention the Truman Doctrine.
 The piece was due for inclusion in Foreign Affairs next issue, July 1947.
 (Note: The July 1947 issue first became available in late June.)
 With a little over 19,000 subscribers and an expensive cover price for the time of $1.25, the magazine did not circulate widely.
-The July issue did not deviate from regular buying trends, until journalist Arthur Krock drew attention to the "X" article in an The New York Times column of July 8.
+The July issue did not deviate from regular buying trends, until journalist Arthur Krock drew attention to the "X" article in a New York Times column of July 8.
 Krock suggested that the main thrust of "The Sources of Soviet Conduct" was "exactly that adopted by the American government after appeasement of the Kremlin proved a failure", and wrote that the piece's author had clearly studied the Soviet Union "at the closest range possible for a foreigner".
 Krock concludes that the author's views "closely resemble those marked "Top Secret" in several official files in Washington."

 Krock's column resulted in a rush for copies of Foreign Affairs.
 He had not identified Kennan as "X" in his column, but proved responsible for revealing Kennan's identity; Forrestal had let Krock see the draft copy sent to Foreign Affairs which still contained Kennan's name at its end.
 Other diplomats suspected Kennan's authorship due to the piece's distinct prose as well as the quoting of Edward Gibbon.
 As the rumor spread, the State Department offered no comment.
 The Daily Worker, the newspaper of the Communist Party of the United States, broke the story on Kennan's identity, with a headline on July 9 that read: X' Bared as State Dep't Aid [sic]: Calls for Overthrow of Soviet Government".

 Kennan's role in the State Department lent the article the authority of an official policy declaration.
 Though he had not intended the article to be a comprehensive statement on American foreign policy, a piece in the 21 July issue of Newsweek explained that the "X" article provided a rationale for both the Truman Doctrine and the Marshall Plan and "[charted] the course that this country is likely to pursue for years to come."
 Marshall, concerned by the amount of attention both Kennan and the article were drawing, spoke with Kennan in a private meeting.
 Kennan's explanation that the article had been "cleared for publication by the competent official committee" satisfied Marshall, "[b]ut it was long, I suspect, before he recovered from his astonishment over the strange ways of the department he now headed."